Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

 \section{Experiments on overdoped cuprates}

-Here, we review a body of experimental evidence that contains useful information concerning the applicability of the BCS perspective in overdoped cuprates.
-We summarize sets of experimental observations that most clearly support the proposed perspective and then those that are inconsistent with or apparently inconsistent with it.
-In each case, we present arguments that features that are inconsistent with the BCS perspective can be plausibly understood as fluctuation effects arising from the sort of inhomogeneous electronic structure expected for a disordered $d$-wave SC with a short coherence length - i.e. that in the absence of disorder the features that are inconsistent with BCS theory would be absent.
+There is a body of experimental evidence that contains useful information on the applicability of the BCS perspective in overdoped cuprates.
+Here, we first summarize the experimental observations that most clearly support our proposed approach, and then those that are inconsistent (or apparently inconsistent) with it.
+We will argue that features inconsistent with the BCS perspective can be plausibly understood as fluctuation effects arising from the inhomogeneous electronic structure of a disordered $d$-wave superconductor with a short coherence length --- that is, in the absence of disorder, the features that are inconsistent with BCS theory would be absent.

-The body of experiments discussed here is necessarily much smaller than the total corpus.
-1) We focus on experiments relevant to overdoped cuprates, and only touch on underdoped experiments where the comparison is helpful. \footnote{To further focus the discussion, we consider only hole-doped cuprates.
-As mentioned below, the significant antiferromagnetic correlations in the electron doped cuprates that persist to optimal doping and beyond, may complicate the present analysis applied to these materials.
-For a review, see \cite{greenereview}.} 2) We focus on what we consider to be the ``strongest" evidence: for example, we use quantum oscillations to argue for a Fermi liquid ground state rather than power laws in various transport coefficients.
-3) We restrict our attention to ``low energy'' properties, that is to say those that reflect excitations with energies less than an intermediate scale which we take somewhat arbitrarily to be $\sim 0.1$ eV, or in other words a scale of order the exchange energy $J$ in the undoped parent materials.
-4) We focus on a subset of materials: YBCO, the electronically cleanest cuprate; LSCO, the cuprate with the most comprehensive data sets, including in the low-temperature normal state accessed by magnetic fields; Tl2201, the cleanest cuprate that can access the overdoped regime; and Bi2212, which has the best angle-resolved photoemission data.
+We focus on experiments relevant to overdoped cuprates, and touch on underdoped experiments only when the comparison is helpful.
+To further focus the discussion, we consider only hole-doped cuprates.
+(As mentioned below, the antiferromagnetic correlations in the electron-doped cuprates that persist to optimal doping, and beyond, might complicate the application of the present analysis to these materials \cite{greenereview}).
+We present what we consider to be the strongest evidence --- for example, we use quantum oscillations to argue for a Fermi-liquid ground state rather than power laws in various transport coefficients --- and we restrict our attention to `low energy' properties, that is to say, those that reflect excitations with energies less than some intermediate scale, which we take somewhat arbitrarily to be $\sim 0.1$ eV or, in other words, a scale of the order of the exchange energy $J$ in the undoped parent materials.
+We also focus on a subset of materials: \ybco{6+\delta} (YBCO), the electronically cleanest cuprate; La$_{2-x}$Sr$_x$CuO4 (LSCO), the cuprate with the most comprehensive data sets, including in the low-temperature normal state accessed by magnetic fields; Tl$_2$Ba$_2$CuO$_{6+\delta}$ (Tl2201), the cleanest cuprate that can access the overdoped regime; and Bi$_2$Ba$_2$CaCu$_2$O$_{8+\delta}$ (Bi2212), which has the best angle-resolved photoemission (ARPES) and scanning tunnelling microscopy (STM) data.